 You can take pain medication, such as ibuprofen or aspirin, to alleviate muscle aches, headaches, and stomach cramping.
 You can also try a diuretic to stop bloating and water weight gain.
 Take medications and supplements only as directed and after speaking with your doctor.

 Severe PMS symptoms are rare.
-But of the small number of women who have severe symptoms, 50 to 60 percent are diagnosed with premenstrual dysphoric disorder (PMDD).
-PMDD affects between three and eight percent of women.
+Some of the small number of women who have severe symptoms have premenstrual dysphoric disorder (PMDD).
+PMDD affects between 3 and 8 percent of women.

 - depression or thoughts of suicide

 - panic attacks

 - extreme anxiety

 - lack of interest in daily activities

 Like PMS, symptoms of PMDD may result from changes in your estrogen and progesterone levels.
 There is also a connection between low serotonin levels and PMDD.
 Serotonin is a chemical found in your brain and gut that affects your moods, emotions, and thoughts.